 4) Quantitative analysis, typically performed on a microprobe

-This tutorial will demonstrate how Oxford Instrument’s technology can circumnavigate these common problems, providing a streamlined, accessible and informative bridge between the macro and nano scales.
+This tutorial demonstrates how Oxford Instrument’s technology can circumnavigate these common problems, providing a streamlined, accessible and informative bridge between the macro and nano scales.

 You will learn: